 Original data come from research organisations around the world that run Earth System Models to simulate future world climate under different greenhouse gas scenarios.
 These data are accessible to everyone through a peta-scale distributed database called the Earth System Grid System Federation, or ESGF.
 We use the Synda software developed by IPSL to search and download data files from ESFG.

 - Input quality control

 At this step, we check the original input model data to make sure there are neither technical nor numerical bugs and to validate metadata integrity.

 Because climate models have different spatial resolution (or “grids”), we remap raw models data to a finer reference-grid resolution (i.e., WFDEI for CMIP5 models, MESAN for CORDEX models).
-This allows to conduct models inter-comparison or outputs models comparison with gridded observations.
+This allows to conduct models inter-comparison or output models comparison with gridded observations.